 Let’s take a look at the blossoms:

-It was a perfect day, but the large crowd made me tied quickly.
+It was a perfect day, but the large crowd made me tired quickly.
 I just took some pics and relaxed at the river in the sun.

 The metro exit by the park was so full that you literally had to wait to go down the stairs, as the Metro officers were trying to regulate the abundance of people coming in and out.
 The busy road of cars caused a traffic jam with many families looking for parking near the park.